crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     included, this represents a P-wave  converting to an S-wave when it hits the interface from below.
-    The numbers given need not be the actual depth, the closest depth corresponding to a discontinuity in the model will be used.
+    The numbers given need not be the actual depth, the closest depth corresponding to a discontinuity in the model will be used, within a tolerance of 10 km.
     For example, if the time for :code:`P410s` is requested in a model where the discontinuity was really located at 406.7 kilometers depth, the time returned would actually be for :code:`P406.7s`.